eshenka/ArtificialInsight/controller/README.md

 - Request timestamps and durations
 - User tokens (anonymized where appropriate)
 - Operation outcomes (success/failure)
-- Integration with centralized logging service
+- Standard Python logging is used

 ## Configuration